Square root of a multivector of Clifford algebras in 3D: A game with signs: Square roots in 0 3 algebra

 \subsubsection{The subcase $s = S = 0$}

 The analysis of this special subcase is very similar to that in $\cl{3}{0}$.
-The Eqs.~\eqref{MVM20Cl03}-\eqref{MVM40Cl03} are compatible if the coefficients at vector $b_1, b_2, b_3$ and bivector $b_{12}, b_{13}, b_{23}$ are equated to zero.
-Then we are left with Eqs.~\eqref{MVM10Cl03} which assume the following form:
+The Eqs.~\eqref{MVM20Cl03}-\eqref{MVM40Cl03} satisfy compatibility condition if vector $(b_1, b_2, b_3)$ and bivector $(b_{12}, b_{13}, b_{23})$ coefficients are equated to zero.
+Then the Eqs.~\eqref{MVM10Cl03} assume the following form

-From these equations it follows that four parameters are left unspecified.
-For example, we can again solve Eq.~\eqref{solSspec3Cl03} with respect to pair $(v_1,V_1)$,
+from which follows that four parameters remain unspecified.
+For example, if Eq.~\eqref{solSspec3Cl03} is solved with respect to pair $(v_1,V_1)$, one gets

-The pairs $(v_2,V_2)$ and $(v_3,V_3)$ can be interpreted as free parameters that generate a continuum of roots in a four parameter space.
+The pairs $(v_2,V_2)$ and $(v_3,V_3)$ may be interpreted as free parameters that generate a continuum of roots in a four parameter space.
+The geometric interpretation of Eqs.~\eqref{solSspec3Cl03} is similar to those in~\eqref{solSspec3Cl30etro} for \cl{3}{0}.